 C) Flash Drive – these miniature drives might not have the same storage capacity like the portable hard drives, but thanks to their small footprint, an individual can carry one of them around without any problem.
 Unlike the portable hard drives, the pen drives boast of flash memory, so there is no fear of the data being corrupted or lost if you accidental drop this device.
 The cons of this device is that they are prone to being lost because of their small size.
 Apart from this, it also does not have the storage capacity of the external hard drives.
 A number of such devices have built-in encryption facilities that safeguards your sensitive data in case the pen drive falls into wrong hands.

 D) Home/Office Network Attached Storage Drive: This is, perhaps, the ideal solution for those who are interested in backing up loads of data, especially from networked computers.
 It is also known as NAS and quite a few of them also provide security features.
 However, you should be careful if you are using one that does not boast of security features, since their security might be compromised, especially when they are connected over a unsecured Wi-Fi network.
 In such circumstances you should configure the NAS security along with that of the network/router for the strongest protection.
 You should also be aware of phishing threats as they can cause a lot of troubles to your company privacy.
-If you have further questions on this topic, cyber security awareness training is sure to be helpful.

 E) CD/DVD/Blu-Ray Backup: Gone are the days when these shiny circular disks were priced beyond the reach of the general person.
 Nowadays, they provide one of the best data storage options, where cost is also an important factor.
 The cons of this type of data storage is that you need to burn data on a session basis, if you want to save it to a single disk.
 This means that the same data is repeatedly saved along with the current data.
 If you close the session, then you cannot add anything further to the disc, making it a costly proposition.
 One way around this problem is to use rewritable discs.
 These disks are also susceptible to scratches so you need to handle them with care.
 You should also store it in a safe and secure place so that the chances of their being stolen is remote.